 An examination of the frequency response of reactive circuits.
-Topics include AC voltage waveforms & frequency, current and power calculations in series, parallel and series-parallel circuits.
-Applications of resonance and filtering are discussed.
+Topics include AC voltage waveforms & frequency, current and power calculations in series, parallel

-EENG 1150 Operating Systems 3 credits This course is designed to introduce the student to various types of computer operating systems.
+EENG 1150 Operating Systems 3 credits

+This course is designed to introduce the student to various types of computer operating systems.
 It will familiarize the student with the basic commands and fundamental concepts needed to work in these systems.
 We will discuss single user, multitasking, and multi-user systems along with user interfaces.
 Students cannot receive credit for both CSCI 1150 and EENG 1150.